 vm.swappiness = 10

-To make changes permanent, you can add the setting to the /etc/sysctl.conf file:
+To make your swappiness changes persistent across reboots, you need to modify the /etc/sysctl.conf file.

 sudo nano /etc/sysctl.conf